rocketbear27/octo-turbo/README.md

 If you don't want to run the application and only want to run the security check, then run: npm run **check**

+If you would like less error messages run the command with -**s**

 ---

 ## How To Contribute:
 1. Check [our issues](https://github.com/rocketbear27/octo-turbo/issues) and work an issue, filing a bug, and requesting for features.
-2. Edit the code and publish the code to your own forked repo
+2. Edit the code and publish the code to your own forked repo & [make pull requests](https://github.com/Roshanjossey/first-contributions/blob/master/README.md)
+3. Add your name and GitHub profile link [ask for a pull request](https://github.com/Roshanjossey/first-contributions/blob/master/README.md)

 _Nobody is excluded unless violating [Code Of Conduct](https://github.com/rocketbear27/octo-turbo/wiki/Code-Of-Conduct)_

 ---

-## Contributors:
-1. RocketBear27